-

 Do senior managers have to meet fit and proper requirements and/or be approved?

-Yes, prospective main parties of insurance companies are required to obtain the approval of the OJK before performing any actions, tasks, or functions for the insurance company.
+Yes, prospective main parties of insurance companies must obtain OJK approval before performing any actions, tasks, or functions for the insurance company.
 Main parties include controlling shareholders, members of the board of directors, board of commissioners and sharia supervisory board, internal auditors, and company actuaries.
 To obtain OJK approval, prospective main parties must pass a fit and proper test that assesses their integrity, financial eligibility, reputation, and competency.

-Pursuant to OJK Regulation No. 27/POJK.03/2016 concerning Fit and Proper Test for Key Persons in Financial Service Institutions, dated July 22, 2016 (“OJK Reg.
-27/2016”), failure to comply with the fit and proper testing requirement is subject to administrative sanctions.
+Pursuant to OJK Regulation No. 27/POJK.03/2016 concerning Fit and Proper Tests for Key Persons in Financial Service Institutions, dated July 22, 2016, as partially revoked by OJK Regulation No. 35 of 2024 concerning the Licensing and Institutional Arrangements of Pension Funds, dated March 23, 2025 (“OJK Reg.
+27/2016”), non-compliance with fit and proper test requirements is subject to administrative sanctions.
 These administrative sanctions include (i) written warnings; (ii) downgrade of the company’s financial soundness level; (iii) cancellation of fit and proper results; (iv) restrictions on business activities; (v) management replacement; (vi) inclusion of management on the list of parties prohibited from becoming main parties in an insurance company; (vii) revocation of the company’s approvals, registrations, and certifications; and/or (viii) revocation of business license.

 To what extent might senior managers be held personally liable for regulatory breaches in your jurisdiction?

 In Indonesia, if senior managers of insurance companies are found to be negligent in carrying out their duties or to have intentionally committed violations, they can be held personally liable for regulatory breaches.
-The severity of these penalties varies depending on the nature and extent of the breach.
+The severity of the penalties depends on the nature and extent of the breach.

 Are there minimum presence requirements in order to undertake insurance activities in your jurisdiction (and obtain and maintain relevant licenses and authorisations)?